 The Airmen's Stories - Sgt.
 R I Laing

-Robert Inglis Laing was born on 11th March 1913 in Wynyard, Tasmania.
-He was working as a bank clerk in New Zealand when he volunteered for flying duties after the outbreak of war.
-He went to the Ground Training School at Weraroa on 20th November 1939, moved to 2 EFTS New Plymouth on 18th December and then to 2 FTS Woodbourne on 11th March 1940.
+After the declaration of war Laing volunteered for flying duties and was sent to the Ground Training School at Weraroa on 20th November 1939, he moved to 2 EFTS New Plymouth on 18th December and then to 2 FTS Woodbourne on 11th March 1940.

 With the course completed, Laing sailed for the UK on 12th July in the RMS Rangitane.
 After arrival on 27th August he went to No. 1 RAF Depot Uxbridge and then to 5 OTU Aston Down on 11th September.
 After converting to Hurricanes he joined 151 Squadron at Digby on the 30th.

 Laing flew two operational sorties in October, on the 18th and 27th.

 On 7th November 1940 he joined 73 Squadron at Debden.
 He left there on the 9th for Birkenhead, where the squadron embarked on the carrier HMS Furious on the 10th, en route for the Middle East.